jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 ### Why outliers were checked

 Boxplots and histograms help detect skewness, spread, and extreme values.
-For example, `Income_clean` had a maximum value of 666666, far above the upper quartiles, indicating strong right-skew and potential outliers.[5][6]
+For example, `Income_clean` had a maximum value of 666666, far above the upper quartiles, indicating strong right-skew and potential outliers.

 ### Histogram code